- Reviewed: 9 August 2022, 15:47 NZST

-There is some risk to your security in The Gambia due to the the potential for civil unrest and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in The Gambia due to the potential for crime and civil unrest (level 2 of 4).View Larger Map Close/Open map

 New Zealanders in The Gambia are advised to avoid all demonstrations and large gatherings as even those intended to be peaceful have the potential to turn violent.
 Monitor developments through the media and follow any instructions issued by local authorities.